Michael Antoine Garoutte

 Michel Antoine Garoutte was one of the founding Catholics of the U.S. State Pennsylvania.
 He was the first owner of the La Fayette Tavern in Pleasant Mills, New Jersey, United States.

+Michel Antoine Garoutte can be considered a founding father of the United States Navy because he donated two ships to the American Continental Navy in the American Revolutionary War.

 Early life

-Garoutte was born on the 12th of April in 1750 in the Castle Garoutte in Marseille, Kingdom of France to the Lady, Marie Anne Félicité Lascour and the Admiral of the Royal French Navy, Antoine Garoutte.
-Michel Antoine Garoutte's maternal grand-father was the 6th Baron Henri de Lascour who was the cousin of Louis XV and was collaterally descended from the King of France Louis IX.
+Garoutte was born on the 12 April 1750 in the Castle Garoutte in Marseille, Kingdom of France to the Lady, Marie Anne Félicité Lascour and the Admiral of the Royal French Navy, Antoine Garoutte.
+Michel Antoine Garoutte's maternal grandfather was the 6th Baron Henri de Lascour who was the cousin of Louis XV and was collaterally descended from the King of France Louis IX.
 He was baptized the following day at the oldest Catholic Parish of Marseille, Kingdom of France the Église Notre-Dame-des-Accoules Church.

 He was brought up in training and educated as a Catholic Priest, but at the age of 15 his older brother died in battle with no heirs and Garoutte exited seminary and went to Military School and later Officers School in Paris.

-Garoutte went to some of the same schools as his friend Marie-Joseph Paul Yves Roch Gilbert du Motier, the Marquis de LaFayette whose great grand-father was the Baron of Vissac, Charles Motier of Champetierès.
+Garoutte went to some of the same schools as his friend Marie-Joseph Paul Yves Roch Gilbert du Motier, the Marquis de LaFayette whose great-grandfather was the Baron of Vissac, Charles Motier of Champetierès.
 Garoutte spent many months living in the Castle de la Jaconnière in Signes, Kingdom of France with the d'Espinassy Family after the death of his older brother.

 After being pardoned in the King Louis XVI court for dueling he sailed from Marseille, Kingdom of France commanding two ships to the New York Colony and fought in the War for American Independence.